MetanoKid/coding-scars/_drafts/finite-state-machines.md

 ---
 layout: single
-title: Finite State Machines
+title: State Pattern
 author: Meta
 category: Computer Science
 tags:
   - Programming
   - Design Patterns
+  - Finite State Machines
+  - Gang of Four
 ---

-Let's talk about some Computer Science, alright?
-In this _coding scar_ we'll cover the Gang of Four's [State pattern](https://en.wikipedia.org/wiki/State_pattern).
+In this _coding scar_ we'll talk about one of the Gang of Four's object-oriented patterns: the [State pattern](https://en.wikipedia.org/wiki/State_pattern).

+You are programming a [RTS](https://en.wikipedia.org/wiki/Real-time_strategy) videogame with some AIs.
+One of those is a basic unit: the harvester.
+You decide to find _inspiration_ in other videogames, and you come across StarCraft.

 # StarCraft's harvester

-Let's take the original StarCraft Terran's worker unit (the SCV) as an example.
-This unit can store two types of resource: minerals and gas.
-It can move through the map, gather resources, build new structures, ...
+The original StarCraft Terran's worker unit (the SCV) can store resources (minerals and gas).
+It can move through the map, gather those resources, build new structures, ...

 We'll simplify it so we can illustrate the concepts.
-We'll stick to this behavior for the most part:
+This is the behavior we're interested in, for now:

   * Idle: just standing, doing nothing.
   * Moving to a point: the player has commanded it to move to a point, and it's on the way.